MicrosoftDocs/fabric-docs/docs/get-started/fabric-terminology.md

 - **Event stream:** The Microsoft Fabric event streams feature provides a centralized place in the Fabric platform to capture, transform, and route real-time events to destinations with a no-code experience.
 An event stream consists of various streaming data sources, ingestion destinations, and an event processor when the transformation is needed.
 For more information, see [Microsoft Fabric event streams](../placeholder.md).

+- **KQL Database:** The KQL database is the representation of a database holding data in a format to execute a KQL Query against it.
+For more information, see [Create a database](../real-time-analytics/create-database.md).

 - **KQL Queryset:** The KQL queryset is the item used to run queries, view results, and manipulate query results on data from your Data Explorer database.
 The queryset includes the databases and tables, the queries, and the results.
 The KQL queryset allows you to save queries for future use, or export and share queries with others.
 For more information, see [Query data in the KQL queryset](../real-time-analytics/kusto-query-set.md)

 ## Next steps